Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-The Subset-Sum machine therefore satisfies both soundness and completeness and runs in polynomial time with respect to the input size, making it suitable for integration into the feasible-graph simulation described in the next section.
+The Subset-Sum verifier Turing machine $M_{\mathrm{SS}}$ therefore satisfies both soundness and completeness and runs in polynomial time with respect to the input size of corresponding Subset-Sum problem instance, making it suitable for integration into the NP verifier simulation framework described in the next section.

+\begin{lemma}[Certificate Obliviousness of Subset-Sum Verifier] Let $M_{\mathrm{SS}}$ be the Subset-Sum verifier Turing machine.
+For any fixed problem instance $L_{\text{fixed}}$ and certificate length $m = |Y|$, the head trajectory $H_i(Y)$ is determined solely by the iteration count $k$ and the problem instance $L_{\text{fixed}}$, and is independent of the certificate content $Y$. \end{lemma}

+\begin{proof} The state space $Q$ is partitioned into two disjoint phases, $P_M$ (Matching) and $P_S$ (Subtraction), each further divided into forward ($S_{*, fwd}$) and backward ($S_{*, bwd}$) subphases: